 Two years later he entered LegCo serving there for ten years.
 In all, a strong and resourceful personality commanding much respect for his commitment to the Falkland Islands in both sheep farming and community concerns.

 In 1936 the stock adviser to FIG, David Weir, wrote that most farm managers appeared to 'convey the impression that they look on Pole-Evans as some sort of Superman, whose efforts have exceeded anything that they would themselves be capable of carrying out...'

 He retired in 1946 after 42 years service to be succeeded by his son, Douglas, who had been working alongside him since1936.

 Pole-Evans and his wife continued to live on the farm until his death on 19 June 1952.
 He is buried in the cemetery at Stanley.
-His younger son Anthony also farmed, partly at Port Howard and currently owns Saunders Island in partnership with his own youngest son David.
+His younger son Anthony also farmed, partly at Port Howard and latterly he owned Saunders Island in partnership with his own youngest son David.
 The family tradition lives on.

 Robert Barnes; The Pole-Evans Family; 2004

 December 2019 One additional photograph added; one reference added